 Default Query Pipelines

 When you create a new app with a default collection, the collection includes a default query pipeline.
+When you create a new collection in an existing app, Fusion also creates a default query pipeline for the new collection.
+The pipeline name is the same as the collection name.

-This pipeline has the following pre-configured stages:
+The default query pipeline has the following pre-configured stages: